Sacchan-VRC/SaccFlightAndVehicles/README.txt

 Implemented (unrealistic) increased lift at higher speeds, you can now fall down faster at low speed the two above combined should allow for more boring plane physics
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-!!!
-in 1.37 EngineController:
-High Aoa Min Control Pitch
-High Aoa Min Control Yaw
-have been renamed to:
-High Pitch Aoa Min Control
-High Yaw Aoa Min Control
-You must remember and re-enter the values if updating !!!

 On first run there may be a compile problem that causes the plane to not function, try running it a second time before checking anything else.